Judgemental Hai Kya vs Arjun Patiala Box Office Prediction (Day 1): Which Film Will Score Big?

 'Arjun Patiala' First Day Box Office Prediction

-Early reports suggest that this Diljit Dosanjh-Kriti Sanon-Varun Sharma film is estimated to collect around Rs 2 crore on its opening day and it expected to pick up business with positive word-of-mouth if the reviews are in its favour.
+Early reports suggest that this Diljit Dosanjh-Kriti Sanon-Varun Sharma film is estimated to collect around Rs 2 crore on its opening day and it is expected to pick up business with positive word-of-mouth if the reviews are in its favour.

 Diljit Dosanjh's Star Power In North